-Planning events that boost morale for people who serve and protect is no laughing matter.
-Performance provides much needed stress relief from daily operations to soldiers stationed locally or as far as Afghanistan and Kuwait.
-Part of celebrity team overseas or headlining at officers clubs, hypnosis show has an intimate experience, even when thousands are in attendance.
+Planning morale events for people who serve and protect is no laughing matter.
+A comedy hypnosis show delivers genuine stress relief and shared laughter — giving soldiers stationed thousands of miles from home a moment of normalcy, connection, and joy.
+The show works in any format, from intimate FOB gatherings to full bandshell productions for thousands of troops.
+Whether Boris is part of a celebrity team overseas or headlining at officers clubs, his hypnosis show has an intimate experience, even when thousands are in attendance.

 In June 2011 Hypnotist The Incredible Boris performed for the troops in Afghanistan's Bagram Air Field as part of Operation HOT - Honoring Our Troops.

-In June 2013, Boris returned again to entertain the soldiers stationed in Kandahar Afghanistan, Camp Arifjan in Kuwait and numerous Middle eastern area FOBs (Forward Operating Bases) with Operation HOT 2nd Deployment.
+In June 2013, Boris returned to entertain the soldiers stationed overseas again.
+This time the team traveled to Kandahar Afghanistan, Camp Arifjan in Kuwait and numerous Middle eastern area FOBs (Forward Operating Bases) with Operation HOT 2nd Deployment.

 This event was dubbed Operation H.O.T. – Honoring Our Troops.
 It was dreamed up by a Houston Chef, Charles Carroll, who came up with an initiative to feed and entertain the troops in Afghanistan.
 A day of events, budgeted over $150,000 was to be planned along with entertainment, messages from home and presents from sponsors.
 Entertainers included a comedy hypnotist (me), celebrity chefs, comedians, a magician, opera singers disguised as soldiers and soundmen, and a U2 cover band.